lorempipsum/sandroid_dreams/src/markdown-pages/PlotterBjork.md

           }
          }
         ```
-3. Choose a new point on the x-axis depending on the *step* value, and repeat until end of the row, and start again from a new y.
+3. Choose a new point on the x-axis depending on the *step* value, and repeat until the end of the row, and start again from a new y.
 Repeat until the whole picture is done.

-I was hoping that by using such probabilistic rules, some of the characteristics of them would be remain visible in the final plot.
+I was hoping that by using such probabilistic rules, some characteristics of them would remain visible in the final plot.
 As in, you would almost be able to almost deduce the rules by looking at the image, or your brain subconsciously could.
 I don't think it really worked, as the final image looks nice, but pretty ordinary.

 I was surprised how easy it is to work with images in Processing though.
 I had avoided it until this, but it's not that bad!